 Getting on some welfare is not the end of the world.

 A lot of media likes to vilify the very concept of welfare.
-Often it seems that the only people who are on welfare are scroungers—frauds, low-lifes, nobodies—and if you ever get to the point that you require it then you’re a failure.
-This is sad for a lot of reasons I’m going to refrain from expanding upon, but anyway, get on it if you need it.
+Often it seems that the only people who are on welfare are scroungers—frauds, low-lifes, nobodies.
+If you ever get to the point that you require it then you’re a failure.
+This is sad for a lot of reasons but get on it if you need it.
 It exists for this exact purpose so if you’re not walking into the welcoming arms of employment when you graduate, you’ll probably have nothing.
 It’s not like our job market’s booming.
 It’s understandable.